Christine Eckles, Division Director

 - To administer programs, rules, discipline, and controls in a fair and consistent manner.

 While safety and security concerns are foremost responsibilities, we strive to provide meaningful programming to meet the needs of juveniles in custody.
 Youth are involved in daily housekeeping programs, approved leisure time activities and recreational activities.

 Wittenberg Hall provides limited contractual services to the Youth Parole Bureau, U.S. Immigration and Naturalization Services, and the U.S. Marshal's Office.
 Contract placements are only accepted when design capacity allows.
 Hold for other agencies and other Nevada Counties in emergency situations are provided on an individual basis only with approval from the Detention Manager, Division Director, or Director of Juvenile Services.

 Juveniles have access to legal representation from either a private attorney or through the Public Defender’s Office.
 Juveniles may access their public defender at any time using the facilities collect call system.
-All attorney calls are department paid calls.
+All attorney calls are free calls.
 Visits or contacts between juveniles and their legal representatives are confidential.